microcks/microcks.io/content/documentation/getting-started-tests.md

 ![sample-test-launch](/images/sample-test-launch.png)

-Following the **Full results** link in the above sreen will lead you to a screen where you'll have access to all the test details and request/responses content exchanged with the endpoint during the tests.
+Following the **Full results** link in the above screen will lead you to a screen where you'll have access to all the test details and request/responses content exchanged with the endpoint during the tests.
 Very handy for troubleshooting or comparing results on different environments!

 ![sample-test-result](/images/sample-test-result.png)